 Lectures are used to introduce, explain and develop appropriate concepts and techniques; they also provide students with the opportunity to apply and develop abilities in an interactive environment involving group work.

 The format of resits will be determined by the Board of Examiners

 The closed book exam provides the means to assess student abilities and knowledge in management accounting and fundamentals of corporate finance.

-Overall word limit 2,500 words maximum.
-The word count should include all the text (plus endnotes and footnotes), but exclude title page, contents page, acknowledgements, diagrams, tables, bibliography and appendices.
+Overall word limit 2,000 words maximum.
+The word count should include all the text (plus endnotes and footnotes), but exclude title page, contents page, acknowledgments, diagrams, tables, bibliography, and appendices.

 To enable students to obtain, analyse and compare the financial reports and related information of two publicly quoted companies and express their findings in the form of a report to an identified user of accounting information.